abhiche/gatlingjs/README.md

 * http://gatling.io/docs/current/quickstart/
 * http://gatling.io/docs/current/advanced_tutorial/#advanced-tutorial

+Note:
-Note: You do not need to explicitly download the binaries from gatling.io if you install this npm package since it has gatling embedded in it.
+* You do not need to explicitly download the binaries from gatling.io if you install this npm package since it has gatling embedded in it.
+* At the moment, this works only on nix platform.
+Please feel free to contribute to support it on windows too.

+## TODOs
+* Unit tests
+* Support command line arguments available in gatling
+* Compatibility with Windows Platform